Unsure4/hello-world/README.md

    ];

 var answers=[];

 // Keep track of current prompt we're on var currentPrompt = 0;

 // A function that will call the next prompt var nextPrompt = function() {
-  //if there's no answer in the form if (currentPrompt != 0){
+  //if theres no answer in the form if (currentPrompt != 0){
     answers.push($('input').val());
   }